 Before discussing the article, let's review the previously known basics.
 Many years ago researchers showed that an increase in extracellular potassium leads to an increase in aldosterone secretion into the blood stream.
 This initiates a series of reactions that lead to an increase in blood pressure.
 However the increase in blood pressure is just one of many effects previously discovered.
 An excessive aldosterone blood level, even without an increase in blood pressure, damages the cardiovascular system and the kidney.

 Much research today focuses on what happens inside cells.
-To study aldosterone secretion, molecular pathways inside the cell and the genes that affect the pathways are being studied.
+To study aldosterone secretion, molecular pathways inside the cell, and the genes that affect the pathways are being studied.
 Much of the work is being done on mice with experimentally produced changes in their genes.
-They have what are called knockout genes, which are specific genes that no longer function.
+They have what are called knockout genes.
+Knockout genes are specific genes that no longer function.

 Many of the genes leading to excessive aldosterone secretion are genes that affect the electrical charge of the cell membranes in the cells that secrete aldosterone.
 The electrical charge is determined by the function of potassium channels, sodium potassium pumps, and intracellular calcium.
 Calcium controls much of the signaling inside the cell, and is affected by channels and pumps itself.